-React is a JS library developed at Facebook for creating User Interfaces.
+React is a JS library developed on Facebook for creating User Interfaces.
 In other words, it is designed to build interactive, stateful & reusable UI components which present data that changes over time.
-It is used to develop Single Page Application i.e. SPA, desktop apps, and cross-platform native mobile apps.
+It is used to develop Single Page Applications i.e. SPA, desktop apps, and cross-platform native mobile apps.
 React is known for speed, simplicity, and scalability.

 React was created by Jordan Walke, a software engineer at Facebook in 2011